 Can I bill for telemedicine consultation services, and if so how?

-How can the telemedicine consultation service be evaluated and
+How can the telemedicine consultation service be evaluated and the quality maintained?

 Where do I find more telehealth operations support materials?